uschpc/webportal-netlify-gatsby/src/user-guides/high-performance-computing/discovery.md

 cat: sharedTemplate
 parentPage: User Guides
 ---
-Launched in July 2020, USC Research Computing's high-performance computing cluster, Discovery, allows researchers to conduct advanced computational research in a wide variety of scientific fields.
+Launched in August 2020, the CARC's high-performance computing cluster, Discovery, allows researchers to conduct advanced computational research in a wide variety of scientific fields.

 The following user guides are designed to help you get started with your work on Discovery.